Blog 5 Things Every Personal Trainer Bio Must Have to Be Effective.

 Who do you help?

-This is directly tied to your targeted niche for your client base.
+This is directly tied to the targeted niche for your client base.

 When writing your bio, you should be able to confidently finish the following sentence: “I help _.”